 The key to creating a successful Digital PR campaign revolves around your ability to outreach.
-If your brand is able to build strong and lasting relationships with third parties that can help your business reach relevant audiences, create a buzz around your brand and attain quality coverage to boost your search visibility, your Digital PR strategy will pay dividends.
+If your brand is able to build strong and lasting relationships with third parties that can help your business reach relevant audiences, create a buzz around your brand and develop quality inbound links to boost your search visibility, your Digital PR strategy will pay dividends.
 However, how do you do this?
 Well, to get you started, there are four areas you need to focus on:

-- Developing and maintaining authentic relationships with brand-relevant journalists and influencers.
+- Developing and maintaining authentic relationships with brand-relevant journalists, bloggers, social media personalities and/or influencers.

 - Creating a genuine and loyal following that interacts with your website, social media pages and each other.

-- Researching, identifying and contacting the most suitable publications with whom you feel you can develop a mutually beneficial relationship.
+- Researching, identifying and contacting the most suitable third parties with whom you feel you can develop a mutually beneficial relationship.

-- Producing high quality and unique content that will keep your followers and publications engaged, as well as wanting to feature and share it as part of their own work.
+- Producing high quality and unique content that will keep your followers and third party journalists/influencers engaged, as well as wanting to feature and share it as part of their own work.

 And remember – Digital PR campaigns don’t happen overnight.
 They require a lot of time and effort, both in terms of initial research and when it comes to developing and maintaining relationships with your contacts.